George Trois Group - Aboyer, Silencieux & George Trois

 In 2005, he opened Restaurant Michael, winning more critical acclaim by receiving three stars from Chicago Tribune, Chicago Sun-Times and Chicago Magazine.
 Known for his classic French, yet modern menu, Michael has become a mainstay on Chicago’s North Shore and a go-to for delectable French cuisine.

 In his 10th year, Michael launched a new experience within his eponymous restaurant.
 Named in honor of his grandfather and uncle, George Trois is a 14-seat dining room offering multi-course degustation menus and a true tasting experience of modern French cuisine.
 Both Chicago Tribune and Chicago Magazine awarded George Trois four stars, heralding that Michael set a new standard for French cuisine.

 In 2019, George Trois became the first-ever suburban restaurant to be named Restaurant of the Year by the Jean Banchet Awards.
 A few months later, Michael closed Restaurant Michael after 14 years to renovate and create two new restaurants.
 In May 2019, Michael opened Aboyer and Silencieux alongside George Trois, creating three distinct restaurant experiences at one address.

-Michael resides in Elmwood Park with his wife Alexis and their two dogs, Kirby and Wilbur and two cats, Henry & John.
+Michael resides in Northbrook with his two dogs, Kirby and Dexter.

 EXECUTIVE CHEF/PARTNER, GEORGE TROIS GROUP